tmaciejewski/see/README.md

 and sends them back to `db` node.
 Words after normalization are saved into the index and links are inserted as unvisited URLs.

+## Demo

+Check out this site to see a running version: http://vps238545.ovh.net:8888/

+It has indexed whole Erlang documentation.

 ## TODO

 - [x] HTTPS support